-With Sun Ray DTUs deployed on a LAN, users can exercise session mobility across a much larger "domain"-a huge convenience.
-For basic instructions on configuring different types of networks for Sun Ray implementation, see "Basic Network Topology" on page 34 of the Sun Ray Server Software 4.0 Installation and Configuration Guide.
-For a more detailed discussion of network taxonomy and configuration, see "Deployment on Shared Networks" on page 85.
+Various types of network configuration are discussed in depth in Chapter 7.
+For basic instructions on configuring different types of networks for Sun Ray implementation, see "Basic Network Topology" in the Sun Ray Server Software 4.1 Installation and Configuration Guide.